-NOTE: This data product is no longer being updated.
+NOTE: This data product is not currently being updated.

 This data product provides information on phytosanitary regulations affecting U.S. imports of 42 fresh fruits and vegetables.
-From 2008 to 2012, ERS has annually published statistics on the countries eligible to ship these goods to the United States and the extent to which they represent the whole of world trade.
-In 2015, the agency revised the format and added additional information on the specific treatment requirements for 29 of the fruits and vegetables permitted into the United States, the rates at which goods are rejected during inspections (i.e., the risk rate), and the rates at which specific actions are taken during inspections.
+From 2008 to 2012, the Economic Research Service (ERS) annually published statistics on the countries eligible to ship these goods to the United States and the extent to which they represent the whole of world trade.
+In 2015, the agency revised the format, adding information on the specific treatment requirements for 29 of the fruits and vegetables permitted into the United States, the rates at which goods are rejected during inspections (i.e., the risk rate), and the rates at which specific actions are taken during inspections.
 For related information, see the 2014 ERS Report:The Effects of Phytosanitary Regulations on U.S. Imports of Fresh Fruits and Vegetables

 This data product supports the objectives of the Program for Research on the Economics of Invasive Species Management (PREISM) under which ERS funded research to improve the economic basis of decision making concerning invasive species issues, policies, and programs between 2003 and 2008.

 Individual Commodity Files

 - Summary Files